Close

 Do Cramps Occur After Egg Retrieval?

 In some cases, women may experience cramps following the procedure of egg retrieval.
 The method of extracting eggs from a patient’s body involves inserting a catheter, which can cause some light cramping in normal situations, but the intensity may differ greatly between women.
 The instance of cramping can last for about a week after the process of egg retrieval.
-It is a common side effect of the IVF treatment and should not generate any unnecessary anxiety in women.
+It is a common side effect of IVF treatment and should not generate any unnecessary anxiety in women.

 Does Cramping Occur After Embryo Transfer?